 - Because this is a non-salvation area of contention between believers we will not have a place in our church where the gift of tongues is encouraged.

 - We will not allow the discussion of a non-salvation issue to destroy the Lord’s work.

-- We do believe God does miracles and answers our prayer, and, through the work of the Holy Spirit, empowers us to serve Him and do good works.
+- We believe God does miracles and answers our prayers.
+Through the work of the Holy Spirit, he empowers us to serve him and do good works.

 - If someone speaks in a tongue it will be one at time.
 (1 Corinthians 14:27, 33, 40)

 - There must be an interpreter.
 (1 Corinthians 14:28)

 - There must be one who discerns whether it comes from God.
 (1 John 4:1)